All Episodes

 I know the illusion is this.

-This is the this is what people think.
+This is what people think.

 The party should be sitting there, and you transfer to the party your attitude.